jsnyders/ClimbingComp/README.md

 When the database was created a default administrator was created with username admin and password admin.
 Click Sign In and enter the username and password.
 Then click Manager users and change the password and/or create other users.

-TODO more information about other command line options.

 If you want to use SSL